EleutherAI/gpt-neox/README.md

 ## Monitoring

+In addition to storing logs locally, we provide built-in support for two popular experiment monitoring Weights & Biases

-### WandB
+### Weights & Biases

 EleutherAI is currently using [Weights & Biases to record experiments](https://wandb.ai/eleutherai/neox).
 If you are logged into Weights & Biases on your machine - you can do this by executing `wandb login` - your runs will automatically be recorded.
-Additionally, set the config parameter `wandb_team` if you would like the run to be added to an organisation/team account.
+There are two optional parameters associated with Weights & Biases: `wandb_group` allows you to name the run group and `wandb_team` allows you to assign your runs to an organization or team you are a memeber of.

 ### Tensorboard